watcheur/smartbeacon-base-ios-sdk/README.md

 Introduction
 --------------------

-SmartBeacon-SDK allows to use Apple iBeacon technology.
-You can see whole possibilities with our dedicated iPhone application (coming soon!).
-Quickly, iBeacon technology lets you notify user when he is next to beacon (bluetooth chipset).
+SmartBeacon’s SDK simplifies the use of Apple’s iBeacon technology with SmartBeacon’s hardware.
+In only few steps, you will be able to communicate with our beacons and send notifications.

 Installation
 --------------------

-Follow steps described below to install SmartBeaconSDK library:
+Follow steps described below to install SmartBeacon-SDK library:

 1. Download SmartBeacon-SDK.framework and copy it into your project directory.